wg-osr/walkerga.github.io/class/fi_hobgoblin.md

 ## Goblin Minions
 You have a knack for finding goblins to serve you wherever you are.
 Each goblin you have can carry one object at a time, and weapons they use can't inflict more than 1D4 damage.
 They will obey your orders blindly but are completely unskilled except for stabbing.
 They have 1 HP.

-You can have as many minions at a time as Hobgoblin templates you have and they dont count towards your follower limit.
+You can have as many minions at a time as you have _Hobgoblin templates_ and they dont count towards your follower limit.
 You can find _one_ new goblin when you wake up from a rest and replace one who died .

 ## Taller Goblin
 You are still a goblin.
 You and your goblins can see in the dark as if you were carrying torches.